cakephp/docs/en/migrations.rst

     $ bin/cake migrations dump

-The database state must the same as it would be if you just migrated all your migrations before you create a dump file.
+The database state must be the same as it would be if you just migrated all your migrations before you create a dump file.
-Once the dump file is generated, you can start doing changes in your database and use the ``bake migration_diff`` command.
+Once the dump file is generated, you can start doing changes in your database and use the ``bake migration_diff`` command whenever you see fit.

 .. note::